Todd Marinovich: National attention

 Marinovich's unique development led to growing media attention.
 In January 1988, he appeared on the cover of California magazine with the headline "Robo QB: The Making of a Perfect Athlete."
-Robo Quarterback became a nickname for Marinovich in the popular media, a condition that persisted long after the situation that drove it.
+The popular media applied the Robo Quarterback label to Marinovich for years afterwards, even after his training and life became much less regimented.
 In February Sports Illustrated published an article, titled "Bred To Be A Superstar", that discussed his unique upbringing under his father who wanted to turn his son into the "perfect quarterback".
 The article declared Marinovich "America's first test-tube athlete", and discussed how his mother encouraged his interest in art, music, and classical Hollywood cinema while banning cartoons as too violent.
 His father assembled a team of advisers to tutor him on every facet of the game.
 The article stated that:

 Long after Marinovich's professional career had ended, an ESPN columnist named the elder Marinovich one of history's "worst sports fathers".
 Regardless, the Sports Illustrated article was incorrect about his son's self-control.
 During high school, he started drinking in after-game parties and smoked marijuana daily.
 His use of marijuana grew to the point that he would meet with a group of friends—athletes, skaters, surfers, and musicians—every day before school to share a bong before classes in what they nicknamed "Zero Period".
 Having previously dealt with social anxiety, Marinovich found marijuana relaxed him and did not affect him later during sporting events.
 The rumors of his use spread to opposing fans, however, who taunted him with chants of "Marijuana-vich" during basketball.
 His parents divorced around the time he transferred high schools, and he lived in a small apartment with his father for his final two high school seasons.
 Marinovich enjoyed the period, noting: "Probably the best part of my childhood was me and Marv's relationship my junior and senior years.
 After the divorce, he really loosened up.
 It was a bachelor pad.
 We were both dating."

 Almost every major college program recruited Marinovich who, as a high school freshman, began getting letters from Stanford.
 Despite the family connections to USC he was uncertain whether he fit the program's offense.
 After a positive visit, however, Marinovich chose the university over recent national champions BYU and Miami, as well as Arizona State, Stanford, and Washington.
 Marinovich took his college selection seriously, noting: "This is the biggest decision of my life.
 It means not only where I will play football, but most likely, who I will marry, who my best friends for life will be, and where I will live.
 It means everything.
 And the one thing I know for sure is I'm too young to make this kind of decision by myself."